COS301-SE-2025/Prompt-Forge/README.md

 </b></h2>
       <h3><b style="font-size: 16px;">Architect, Data Engineer, Services Engineer, Integration Engineer
 </b></h3><br>
       As a third-year Information and Knowledge Systems student, I get the best of both worlds—Computer Science and Data Science.
 This mix fuels my passion for playful problem-solving and diving into the weird and wonderful world of tech.
-Whether it’s figuring out why something broke (again) or building something from scratch, I love making things work—and work well.
+Whether it's figuring out why something broke (again) or building something from scratch, I love making things work—and work well.
-I thrive on collaboration, especially with people who question the norm, think boldly, and aren’t afraid to break (and remake) things.
+I thrive on collaboration, especially with people who question the norm, think boldly, and aren't afraid to break (and remake) things.
 Every project is a chance to grow, every line of code a puzzle piece, and every bug an unexpected plot twist.
-I’m always keen to learn, build, and be part of projects that make a real impact.
+I'm always keen to learn, build, and be part of projects that make a real impact.
       <br><br>
       <a href="https://github.com/riri-bygit" style="text-decoration: none; margin-right: 10px; display: inline-block; vertical-align: middle;">
         <img src="https://skillicons.dev/icons?i=github"/>